 Technology and Advancement

 On the whole, Japan is a technologically advanced country with talking escalators and heated toilet seats.
 It is the model of efficiency in many ways and so accessing the Internet is fairly easy for ESL teachers.
 If teachers do not have access at their accommodations (which is rare), there are a few other options for accessing it, which are listed below:

 ESL teachers should have no problem accessing the Internet or computers in Japan, as virtually all work places will have Internet access; however, setting up the Internet on your home computer can be a fairly drawn out or lengthy process, especially if you live in a remote area.

 ESL teachers may be surprised to hear that most major cities have Costco and specialty food or import stores that supply American foods.
 As most teachers will not own a vehicle, it is beneficial that Costco will deliver right to one's home and stores are often conveniently located next to train lines.
 If teachers are living in a smaller, more rural city, large supermarkets such as Costco may not exist but it is likely that they will still be able to find typical American food.
 It should be noted, however, that buying American food will likely cost considerably more than buying Japanese food and so these purchases will be seen by most teachers as luxury items.

 Traveling by taxi is definitely the most expensive mode of transportation, as is the case with most developed countries.
 Fares are similar in most parts of Japan, and the initial fee is approximately ¥600 - ¥700 for the first 2km.
-After the initial 2km, it is approximately ¥100 for every 350 meters.
+After the initial 2km, it is approximately ¥400 per kilometer (about ¥250 per mile).

 Tips When Traveling By Taxi: